 For tests that ran before June 16, 2025, test failure analyses have not been automatically generated.
 Viewing a plan run from before this date will only analyze up to 10 failed tests from the plan run.

-To learn more about Auto TFA, check out the docs.
+To learn more about results analysis, check out the docs.